Amy Price Azano

 Azano, A. P., Missett, T. C., & Callahan, C. M. (2015).
 Poetry and fairy tales: Language arts units for gifted students in grade 3.
 Waco, TX: Prufrock Press.

 Missett, T. C., Azano, A. P., & Callahan, C. M. (2015).
 Research and rhetoric: Language arts units for gifted students in grade 5.
 Waco, TX: Prufrock Press.

 Promoting PLACE in Rural Schools.
-(2014 – 2019) Co-Principal Investigator.
-(1.9 million dollars)
+(2014 – 2019) Co-Principal Investigator. ($1.9 million)

 Five-year grant awarded by the U.S. Department of Education’s Jacob K. Javits grant program seeking to increase gifted education services, identification processes, and place-based gifted curricula in economically disadvantaged rural school districts.